 The time required to conduct a preliminary assessment typically ranges from a few weeks to several months.
 An investigation usually takes a number of months to complete, although the time required varies with the complexity of the case.

 Tables 3 and 4 provide further information about the work done at the preliminary assessment stage of the conviction review process.
-Table 3 summarizes the 11 applications that were at the preliminary assessment stage during the reporting period.
-There were six applications awaiting preliminary assessment and five were completed.
+Table 3 summarizes the 13 applications that were at the preliminary assessment stage during the reporting period.
+There were four applications awaiting preliminary assessment and nine were completed.
 No preliminary assessments were abandoned.
-A preliminary assessment is considered to be under way if it commenced during the reporting period or if it commenced beforehand but continued during the reporting period.
+A preliminary assessment is considered to be under way if it commenced during the reporting period, or if it commenced beforehand but continued during the reporting period.

-Table 4 shows that one application, where a preliminary assessment was completed, did proceed to the investigation stage.
+Table 4 shows that one application where a preliminary assessment was completed proceeded to the investigation stage.
 In the other cases, the new matters submitted by the applicant were not sufficient to suggest that there might be a reasonable basis to conclude that a miscarriage of justice likely occurred.

 |Preliminary assessments abandoned by the applicant||0|